- Sex, gender, and identity

 A strong belief that they have the typical feelings and reactions of another gender

-Diagnosis in adults focuses on determining whether there is significant distress or obvious impairment in social, occupational, or other important areas of functioning.
+Diagnosis of gender dysphoria in adults focuses on determining whether there is significant distress or obvious impairment in social, occupational, or other important areas of functioning.
 Gender nonconformity alone is insufficient for diagnosis.

 When treatment is required, it is aimed at helping patients adapt to rather than trying to dissuade them from their identity.
 Attempts at altering gender identity in adults have not proved effective and are now considered unethical.

-Most transsexuals who request treatment are birth-sex males who claim a female gender identity and regard their genitals and masculine features with repugnance.
-However, as treatments have improved, female-to-male transsexualism is increasingly seen in medical and psychiatric practice, although the incidence in Western cultures is about one third of that for male-to-female transsexualism.
+In most Western cultures, most transsexuals who request treatment are birth-sex males who claim a female gender identity and regard their genitals and masculine features with repugnance.
+However, as treatments have improved, female-to-male transsexual people (transmen) are increasingly seen in medical and psychiatric practice, although the incidence in Western cultures is about one third of that for male-to-female transsexualism.

-Transsexuals’ primary objective in seeking medical help is not to obtain psychologic treatment but to obtain hormones and genital surgery that will make their physical appearance approximate their felt gender identity.
+Transsexuals’ primary objective in seeking medical help is not to obtain psychologic treatment but to obtain hormones and/or sex reassignment (gender-confirming, or genital) surgery that will make their physical appearance approximate their felt gender identity.
 The combination of psychotherapy, hormonal reassignment, living at least a year in the felt gender, and sex reassignment surgery may be curative when the disorder is appropriately diagnosed and clinicians follow the internationally accepted standards of care for the treatment of gender identity disorders, available from the World Professional Association for Transgender Health (WPATH).

-Although patients with gender dysphoria are no longer required to have psychotherapy before consideration of cross-sex hormonal and surgical procedures, mental health care practitioners can do the following to help patients make decisions:
+Although patients with gender dysphoria are no longer required to have psychotherapy before consideration for cross-sex hormonal and surgical procedures, mental health care practitioners can do the following to help patients make decisions:

 Feminizing hormones in moderate doses (eg, estradiol transdermal patches 0.1 to 0.15 mg/day) plus electrolysis, voice therapy, and other feminizing treatments may make the adjustment to a female gender role more stable.
 Feminizing hormones have significant beneficial effects on the symptoms of gender dysphoria, often before there are any visible changes in secondary sexual characteristics (eg, breast growth, decreased facial and body hair growth, redistribution of fat to the hips).
 Feminizing hormones, even without psychologic support or surgery, are all some patients need to make them feel sufficiently comfortable as a female.